Rise-Vision/rise-common-component/README.md

 }
 ```

 This parameter is disabled by default.
-When enabled, it will calculate a refresh value based on the given expiration value plus a random small interval of time ( no greater than the cooldown parameter ).
-The extra padding is added to avoid a large number of displays hitting a service at exactly the same time when all their expirations complete.
+When enabled, it will calculate a refresh value based on the given expiration value plus a random interval of time no greater than the cooldown parameter.
+This extra small interval is added to avoid a large number of displays hitting a service at exactly the same time when all their refresh intervals complete.

-If the service response contains no Cache-Control header, or if it contains no max-age value, the default `refresh` value will be used.
+If the service response contains no Cache-Control header, or if it contains no `max-age` value, the default `refresh` value will be used.

 #### Fetch Example